fedyk/11304-repro2/README.md

 # How to reproduce?

-Open app in the order of updates and test Push Notifications each time.
+1. Install app with Expo38
+2. Update to app with Expo39
+3. Update to app with Expo40
+4. Remove app with Expo40 on device and install it again from TestFlight.
+5. Click "Press to Send Notification" and observe the missed notifications.

-## Expo 38
+## App with Expo 38

 https://testflight.apple.com/join/TkdAuNBU

-## Expo 39
+## App with Expo 39

 https://testflight.apple.com/join/Y7Vp1hjh

-## Expo 40
+## App with Expo 40

 https://testflight.apple.com/join/DhzTSxuP